 Hail Columbia! with Lyrics; First American National Anthem – United States of America.

 What Does America Refer to?

-The term Americas actually refers to all of North and South America or the New World, while the term the United States of America refers to the USA specifically.
+TIP: To be clear, the term Americas actually refers to all of North and South America or the New World, while the term the United States of America refers to the USA specifically.

 American History: The New World|Colonial History of the United States of America|Documentary.
 The New World, Columbia, United States, all these terms have origin stories and very specific connotations.